 Carbamazepine: In a pharmacokinetic interaction study in healthy volunteers, no significant effect was observed on the plasma levels of carbamazepine or its active metabolite in patients receiving concomitant Sumamed.

-Cyclosporin: In a pharmacokinetic study with healthy volunteers who were administered a 500 mg/day oral dose of Sumamed for 3 days and were then administered a single 10 mg/kg oral dose of cyclosporin, the resulting cyclosporin Cmax and AUC0-5 were found to be significantly elevated.
-Consequently, caution should be exercised before considering concurrent administration of these drugs.
+Cyclosporin: In the absence of conclusive data from pharmacokinetics or clinical studies investigating potential interaction between Sumamed and cyclosporin, caution should be exercised before concurrent administration of these drugs.
 If co-administration of these drugs is necessary, cyclosporin levels should be monitored and the dose adjusted accordingly.

 Methylprednisolone: In a pharmacokinetic interaction study in healthy volunteers, Sumamed had no significant effect on the pharmacokinetics of methylprednisolone.